 Argon is a safe, odorless, colorless gas, which is heavier or denser than air.
 When paired with Low-E, it can provide better insulation.

-No, it is not what Superman's weakness.
-Krypton is a safe, odorless gas that improves thermal performance of a window.
+No, it is not what Superman’s weakness.
+Krypton is a safe, odorless gas that improves the thermal performance of a window.
 Denser than Argon, Krypton gas does an excellent job of preventing heat loss and provides excellent insulation.

-Optional advanced Easy-Clean glass is an ultra-thin and transparent coating that completely adheres to the glass protecting it from water and oil-based stains, resulting in clearer views and less frequent exterior window cleaning compared with ordinary glass.
+The optional advanced Easy-Clean glass is an ultra-thin and transparent coating that completely adheres to the glass protecting it from water and oil-based stains, resulting in clearer views and less frequent exterior window cleaning compared with ordinary glass.